MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 2. Go to **customize** > **Device Configuration** > **Modern Apps Settings**.
 3. Select **Microsoft Teams (work or school)**, then clear the **Enable automatic installation of new Microsoft Teams** check box.

-Use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) or the Office Deployment Tool.
+Use [Group Policy](#use-group-policy-to-control-the-installation-of-microsoft-teams) or the ODT.
 As an alternative, you can let Teams be added, but use Group Policy to [prevent Teams from automatically starting](#use-group-policy-to-prevent-microsoft-teams-from-starting-automatically-after-installation) when the user signs in to the device.

-If you want to use the [Office Deployment Tool](overview-office-deployment-tool.md), you need to run the Office Deployment Tool in /configure mode on each device before you update to the new version of Microsoft 365 Apps.
-Use this configuration.xml file with the Office Deployment Tool to exclude Teams from being added to your existing installation of Microsoft 365 Apps for enterprise.
+If you want to use the [Office Deployment Tool](overview-office-deployment-tool.md), you need to run the ODT in /configure mode on each device before you update to the new version of Microsoft 365 Apps.
+Use this configuration.xml file with the ODT to exclude Teams from being added to your existing installation of Microsoft 365 Apps for enterprise.

 ```xml
 <Configuration>